 I am a London-based film and television editor, cutting features, high-end episodic drama and short form.

-Having trained at Bournemouth Film School, I began my career in visual effects at Industrial Light & Magic and Lucasfilm, before moving into editorial where I assisted established editors on productions for Disney, Universal, Warner Bros., Amazon, MGM, Amblin, StudioCanal, Working Title, Heyday Films, LuckyChap and Aardman.
+Having trained at Bournemouth Film School, I began my career in visual effects at Industrial Light & Magic and Lucasfilm, before moving into editorial where I assisted established editors on productions for Disney, Universal, Warner Bros., Amazon MGM, Amblin, StudioCanal, Working Title, Heyday Films, LuckyChap and Aardman.

 I am always looking to build relationships with new collaborators and am open to all types of projects.